bbangert/velruse/docs/providers/openid.rst

 ---------------

-The OpenID provider accepts `openid_identifier` which should designate the OpenID identifer being claimed to authenticate.
+The OpenID provider accepts `openid_identifier` which should designate the OpenID identifier being claimed to authenticate.

 Complete Example: